jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 (instead of the usual +1 or -1).
 In addition, models in this unit receive a +1 bonus to their Reassembly rolls.
   - **\[Stratagem] Name (2CP):** Use this Stratagem in your Shooting phase, after a VOZKHOL unit from your army has finished making its attacks.
 Select one enemy unit that was targeted by an attack made by a model in that unit this phase.
-Until the end of the phase, each time an attack is made by a model in another friendly VOZKHOL unit against that enemy unit, that attack's hit roll gains an Advantage. (name = TODO)
+Until the end of the phase, each time an attack is made by a model in another friendly VOZKHOL unit (except units that are In Disarray) against that enemy unit, that attack's hit roll gains an Advantage. (name = TODO)
   - **\[Relic] Mindshackle Scarabs:** At the start of Initiative step 20 in the Fight phase, you may select one enemy model within 1/2" of the bearer.
 That model must immediately make a Morale test (with a -1 modifier to the 2D6 roll if the model is a CHARACTER).
 If the test is failed, when it's that model's turn to attack in this Fight phase, the